squid-cloud-samples/todo/frontend/public/tutorial.md

 cd backend
 ```

 6. Copy the command to create the `.env` file that's shown in the **Backend project** section of the Squid Cloud Console, and then run it in the `backend` directory.
-The script has the following format:
+The command has the following format:

 ```bash
 squid init-env \